stoffee/terraform-hcp-vault-eks/README.md

     ### Access the EKS Cluster:

-37. Add new context AWS ARN into <tt>$HOME/.kube/config</tt> using awscli:
+39. Set the <strong>context</strong> within local file <tt>$HOME/.kube/config</tt> so local awscli and kubectl commands know the AWS ARN to access:
     ```bash
     aws eks --region us-west-2 update-kubeconfig \
     --name $(terraform output --raw eks_cluster_name)
     ```

-35. Obtain the contents of a kubeconfig file into your Clipboard:
+40. Verify <a target="_blank" href="https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/">kubeconfig view</a> of information about details, certificate, and secret token to authenticate the Kubernetes cluster:
     ```bash
+    kubectl config view
+    ```

+40. Verify <a target="_blank" href="https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/">kubeconfig view</a> of information about details, certificate, and secret token to authenticate the Kubernetes cluster: kubectl config get-contexts
+    ```

+40. Obtain the contents of a kubeconfig file into your Clipboard: ???
+    ```bash
     terraform output --raw kubeconfig_filename | pbcopy
     ```
-36. Paste from Clipboard and remove the file path to yield:
+41. Paste from Clipboard and remove the file path to yield:

     <pre>apiVersion: v1
     kind: ConfigMap